Investors in India's smaller cities line up to join the stock rush

 But a month ago he decided to invest 50,000 rupees ($783) into a mutual fund.
 "Mutual funds are providing the best returns.
 The market is doing well.
 India's business scene is positive and the future seems to be good," he said.

-Mukherjee is investing in stock markets that have surged 67 percent since August 2013 when the rupee INR=D2 hit a record low.
+Mukherjee is investing in stock markets that have surged 67 percent since August 2013 when the rupee hit a record low.
 The surge was largely driven by foreign investors' heavy buying.
-They now own nearly a third of the equity of companies in the 30-share BSE index .BSESN.
+They now own nearly a third of the equity of companies in the 30-share BSE index.

 Strong gains are now also starting to attract more retail investors in a country where fewer than 1.5 percent of households put money directly into shares, compared with around 10 percent in China and 20 percent in the United States.